Getting A Mortgage While You Have Student Loans

 Consider All Loan Types

-The fastest way to lower your DTI ratio is to pay down some of your debt.
-Paying off debt eliminates a recurring expense and frees up more cash flow.
-Consider paying off another debt source if you can’t afford to make an extra payment on your student loans.
-For example, you’ll instantly see your DTI ratio fall if you have credit card debt and can pay it off in full.
+If your DTI is too high for a mortgage, the fastest way to lower it is by paying off debt, which eliminates ongoing expenses and frees up more cash flow.
+Consider paying off another debt if you can’t afford to make extra payments on your student loans.
+For example, if you manage to pay off your credit card debt, you’ll see an almost immediate drop in your DTI ratio.

 Increase Your Income